 Every third-party application connected to Instagram’s API has a restriction on how many times it may access its data.
 Instagram has recently decreased its API restriction from 5,000 to 200 requests per hour.

 This update is intended to align Instagram’s API rate limitations with Facebook’s current rate limits, effectively limiting the capacity of unauthorized actors (think of the Cambridge Analytica issue) to acquire vast volumes of user data over time.

 While this may be a significant decline in API requests, individuals who use this API to aggregate Instagram posts may still obtain thousands of posts every hour.

 Limitations on data collection

 In plain English, the rate limit update implies that apps may now pull data from Instagram considerably less often than previously.
+You should also become familiar with dark posting Instagram rules as well.
 These limitations can make it difficult to keep up with customer complaints or posts for businesses that rely on near-constant access to Instagram data.

 It can also limit the overall amount of information available to outsiders.

 When this new restriction was announced, developers noted that if they had to be more selective about the data calls, they might cease gathering data on topics or individuals they don’t need data on.
 So, it’s possible we may see further restrictions in the future.